react-dates/react-dates/README.md

 ```

 `isOutsideRange` indicates which days are out of selectable range.
 Past dates out of range by default.
-If you would like to allow the user to select days in the past, you may set `isOutsideRange` to `() => true`.
+If you would like to allow the user to select days in the past, you may set `isOutsideRange` to `() => false`.
 ```
   isOutsideRange: PropTypes.func
 ```